-Field Value Notes System name The name associated with the Storwize V7000 Unified IP address (such as storwizeV7000) NetBIOS name Name associated with the file module management address (for example, filemod1) Time zone Refer to Time Zone List in the IBM Storwize V7000 Unified Information Center.
+Field Value Notes System name The name associated with the Storwize V7000 Unified IP address (such as storwizeV7000) NetBIOS name Name associated with the file module management address (for example, filemod1) Note: To change the NetBIOS name after the initial configuration, use the cfgcluster CLI command.
+Time zone Refer to Time Zone List in the IBM Storwize V7000 Unified Information Center.
 Specify the number corresponding to a location in the time zone where the system is being installed.
 Example: If the machine is being installed in Tucson, Arizona, USA, the best math for the time zone is America/Phoenix, and the corresponding number is 161.
 Network Time Protocol (NTP) Server Site NTP server address Alternate NTP server Alternate NTP server if applicable VLAN ID Optional.
-This is a list of one or more Virtual LAN Identifiers.
+This list shows one or more Virtual LAN Identifiers.
 A VLAN ID must be in the range from 2 to 4095.
 If you do not use VLANs then leave this field blank.
-Restriction: VLAN 1 is not supported for SONAS client traffic.
+Restriction: VLAN 1 is not supported for Scale Out Network Attached Storage client traffic.
 This restriction is intended to prevent security exposure and reduce the probability of network configuration errors.
-VLAN 1 has been used within the industry as the default or native VLAN.
+VLAN 1 is used within the industry as the default or native VLAN.
 Many vendors use VLAN ID value 1 for management traffic by default.
 Configuring VLAN 1 as available within the network can be a security exposure because VLAN 1 might span large parts of the switched network by default.
-Setting VLAN 1 for user client traffic can require very explicit steps that differ by vendor and can be prone to configuration error.
-Domain name This is the public network domain name.
+Setting VLAN 1 for user client traffic can require explicit steps that differ by vendor and can be prone to configuration error.
+Domain name This name is the public network domain name.
 Example: customer.com The Cluster Name and Domain Name are typically used in combination.
-Example: cluster1.customer.com DNS servers Numerical address of user Domain Name Server (for example, 9.11.22.xxx) can be multiple server addresses DNS search domain Additional domain names to be used with primary domain name (for example, a.customer.com or us.customer.com) Search string This is a list of one or more domain names used when trying to resolve a shortname (for example: company.com, storage.company.com, servers.company.com).
-This field is not required and may be left blank.
-If it is left blank then no search string is set for the cluster.
+Example: cluster1.customer.com